Rooms will offered to incoming students depending on their place on the waitlist AND If they have received accepted a UCD CAO offer.

 For more information on commuting to UCD see the following link: https://ucdestates.ie/commuting/

-Upon receiving this email, they have 24 hours to accept their offer for accommodation.
-Students will then be able to pay a booking and security deposit for available on-campus accommodation.
+Upon receivinng this they will have up to 36 hours to accept their offer for accommodation.
+They can accept their offer by paying a booking and security deposit for available on-campus accommodation.

 Please note, the booking and security deposit is €720.

 After confirming their booking by paying the deposit, the student will receive an email with more information on what must be completed before check-in.